Manhattan

 Therefore, most of the suffering due to trigeminal nerve pain occurs as a result of problems that can be readily diagnosed and treated effectively by trained practitioners.
 Most importantly, these problems are common, familiar, and helpable when evaluated and treated by trained practitioners.

 Trigeminal neuralgia (TN) is a distressingly painful, sometimes debilitating, and often chronic neuropathic pain condition.
-Trigeminal Neuralgia typically affects the middle or the lower part of the face on one side.
+Trigeminal neuralgia typically affects the middle or the lower part of the face on one side.
 As it is classified as a type of neuropathic pain, it is mostly caused by damage or disease to the nervous system’s sensory component.

-Trigeminal Neuralgia becomes more common as people reach their 60s and 70s and can be triggered by a variety of serious medical conditions such as tumors, stroke, multiple sclerosis, and other disorders that cause the insulation of trigeminal nerve fibers to become compromised.
+Trigeminal neuralgia becomes more common as people reach their 60s and 70s and can be triggered by a variety of serious medical conditions such as tumors, stroke, multiple sclerosis, and other disorders that cause the insulation of trigeminal nerve fibers to become compromised.
 According to the National Institute of Neurological Disorders and Stroke, the incidence of new cases is approximately 12 per 100,000 people per year; the disorder is more common in women than in men.

-The pain of Trigeminal Neuralgia can be felt in the face, teeth, gums, lips, and mouth region and tends to be sporadic, electrical or shock-like, and is often combined with a burning sensation.
+The pain of trigeminal neuralgia can be felt in the face, teeth, gums, lips, and mouth region and tends to be sporadic, electrical or shock-like, and is often combined with a burning sensation.
 Patients frequently describe spark like electrical sensations during an attack.

 The pain of TN has some unique features.
 The pain may be experienced in the midst of an otherwise pain-free day appearing without provocation, or it can be triggered by speaking, drinking, eating, brushing the teeth, or causal contact of the face around the lips and nose.

-Patients with Trigeminal Neuralgia often describe severe limitation of jaw motion during an attack of TN due to spasm of the jaw muscles, which are directly under the influence of the trigeminal nerve.
+Patients with trigeminal neuralgia often describe severe limitation of jaw motion during an attack of TN due to spasm of the jaw muscles, which are directly under the influence of the trigeminal nerve.
 For this reason, TN has also been called tic douloureux, with the ‘tic’ describing the severe facial muscle spasm.
 Due to the restricted jaw motion described by patients, this problem can be misdiagnosed as TMJ.

 As mentioned, the diagnosis of trigeminal neuralgia is most commonly made based on the unique character of the symptoms the patient describes.
 The examination of the face and the painful areas is often unremarkable unless there are distinct trigger zones that, when touched, fires the pain.